Simple Tips to Help You Organize Your Fridge

 Use Clear Refrigerator Organization Bins

-Group together like items—jams and jellies, yogurt and cream cheese, cans of sparkling water—and place the items in clear bins.
-You can easily see your food this way, plus the bins will keep everything in neat rows.
+Group together like items — jams and jellies, yogurt and cream cheese, cans of sparkling water — and place the items in clear bins.
+You can easily see your food this way, and the bins will keep everything in neat rows.
 Stack bins whenever possible.
 Buy these clear storage containers now on Amazon.

 Use a Stackable Wine Rack to Hold Bigger Bottles